augustohdias/augustohdias/README.md

 ### Hey! :rocket:

 ✨ My name is Augusto Dias.
-I'm working as a Software Engineer on Stilingue since 2018.
-Here I work mainly with Java (JDK8+) and Spring Cloud Framework.
+I worked as a Software Engineer on Stilingue from 2018 until late 2020.
+I got experience with Java (JDK8+) and Spring Framework.

 🔭 I like to use Go, Elixir and Haskell on some personal projects.